Approved by Members’ Meeting 24th February 2019

 (b) Prior to play, the home side will put in place outer fielding circles which shall have as their centre the middle stump at either end of the pitch.
 The radius of each of the semi-circles shall be 27.45 metres (30 yards).
 The semi-circles shall be linked by 2 parallel straight lines.
 The outer fielding circle shall be marked by white dots approximately 4.5 metres (5 yards) apart, covered by circular white plastic or rubber (but not metal) discs approximately 180 millimetres (7 inches) in diameter.

-(c) Throughout an innings, at the instant of delivery, a maximum of 5 fielders can be placed outside the fielding circle area.
+(c) Throughout an innings, at the instant of delivery, up to a maximum of 5 fielders can be placed outside the fielding circle area.
 In the event of an infringement of (c) above, the striker’s end umpire shall call and signal ‘no ball’.
 Where a sole independent umpire has been appointed, they shall also be able to call and signal ‘no ball’ for this infringement.
+For clarity it should be noted that if a team at any stage in a match has less than 11 fielders on the pitch, they can still have a maximum of up to 5 fielders outside the fielding circle.

 (d) In the event of the striker’s end umpire failing to call and signal ‘no ball’ when this fielding restriction has been breached, immediately the ball becomes dead, the striker may draw the matter to that umpire’s attention.
 If the striker’s end umpire (or a sole independent umpire, if appointed) is able to verify the breach then they shall call and signal ‘no ball’.
 If the umpire is unable to verify the breach then they shall confirm that the events of the delivery are unchanged.